 - Balmain Bugs

-If you enjoy Marmite on your breakfast toast Australia has its own version Vegemite.
+If you enjoy Marmite on your breakfast toast Australia has its own version of Vegemite.

 Barbecues are commonplace, with regional steaks being a particular highlight of many evening soirees.
 In terms of alcohol, many Aussies have a soft spot for beer.
 After all, what better way is there to cool down in the baking sub-equatorial sun?

 Australia is famous for its wines.
-The major wineries are the Hunter Valley in New South Wales, Mudgee, Yarra Valley in Victoria, Barossa Valley in Adelaide and the Margaret River region in Western Australia.
+The major wineries are the Hunter Valley in New South Wales, Mudgee, Yarra Valley in Victoria, Barossa Valley in South Australia and the Margaret River region in Western Australia.

 The whole of Australia holidays on Australia Day – the nation stops to celebrate its beginning.
 Barbeques, parties and family gatherings take place all over the nation.